MaorAssayag/Hawking/README.md

 This project is part of a final computer engineering project in Ben-gurion university Israel, in collaboration with the deaf-blind center in Israel.

-**The project was chosen to represent the Department of Electrical and Computer Engineering on the day of presentation of the final projects**, and was also awarded one of the "The audience's favorite projects".
+**This project was chosen to represent the Department of Electrical and Computer Engineering on the day of presentation of the final projects**, and was also awarded one of the "The audience's favorite projects".
 </br></br>

 ### Press Coverage